Right Boy: Background

 Right Boy cost 575 guineas as a yearling.
 He was the second top sprinter of the 1950s to be trained in Yorkshire by Bill Dutton - the first was Pappa Fourway, who cost even less.
 When Dutton died in 1958, the horse was taken over by his late trainer's son-in-law Pat Rohan.

 Racing career

-As a two-year-old won his first four races against moderate opposition but was then unplaced behind Eudaemon in the Gimcrack Stakes.
+As a two-year-old Right Boy won his first four races against moderate opposition but was then unplaced behind Eudaemon in the Gimcrack Stakes.
 As a three-year-old he developed into a top-class sprinter, winning the King's Stand Stakes at Royal Ascot and finishing second in the Nunthorpe Stakes at York.

-In 1958 he won six consecutive races including the Cork and Orrery Stakes, July Cup, King George Stakes and Nunthorpe Stakes.
+In 1958 he won six consecutive races, including the Cork and Orrery Stakes, July Cup, King George Stakes and Nunthorpe Stakes.

 In his final season, Right Boy recorded repeat wins in the Cork & Orrery Stakes, July Cup, King George Stakes and Nunthorpe Stakes.
-He ended his racing career by finishing second, when attempting to concede thirty-two pounds to the winner in the Portland Handicap at Doncaster.
+He ended his racing career by finishing second, when attempting to concede thirty-two pounds to the winner, in the Portland Handicap at Doncaster.